-Indications of unfairness for equitable relief.
 The IRS will consider all of the facts and circumstances in order to determine whether it is unfair to hold you responsible for the understatement or underpayment of tax.
-The following are examples of positive and negative factors that the IRS will consider to determine whether to grant equitable relief.
+The following are examples of factors that the IRS will consider to determine whether to grant equitable relief.
 The IRS will consider all factors and weigh them appropriately.